-Listed below are credits available to you on your Delaware return:
+Listed below are credits available to you on your District of Columbia return:

 DC Resident First-Time Home-buyers Credit for Certain Government Employees

 If you purchased your home in DC in 2008-2010 and qualified for the DC First-Time Homebuyer Credit, you can carry the amount of the unused credit forward until it is used up.

 Credit for Taxes Paid to Another State